 Once schools have booked their visit they will receive a confirmation letter and ideas for pre and post visit activities to enhance pupils’ experiences and make sure the class gets the most out of their trip to the site.
 Teachers will also be given the chance to visit Brunel’s ss Great Britain beforehand.

 As part of the Museums and Schools project, schools have the opportunity to obtain free family tickets for pupils involved in the project, which allow them to share their experience with their families by coming back to the ship free of charge.
 If your child has received a ticket through their school, we look forward to welcoming you aboard.
 Tickets do have an expiration date so be sure to use them while you can!

 FULL STEAM AHEAD

-We have joined forces with Aardman to create a brand new interactive game called Full Steam Ahead which has been designed to teach pupils that Isambard Kingdom Brunel’s determination and resilience to persevere, solve problems and learn from mistakes helped him succeed.
+We have joined forces with Aardman Animations to create a brand new interactive game called Full Steam Ahead which has been designed to teach pupils that Isambard Kingdom Brunel’s determination and resilience to persevere, solve problems and learn from mistakes helped him succeed.

 The game takes the player through a series of shipbuilding challenges, based on those that Brunel faced throughout his career.
 Successfully completing the challenges earns the player more money and stars so they can buy extra parts such as engines, propellers, sails, coal and paddles; eventually resulting in the ‘ultimate ship’ that can cut through rough seas, carry more cargo, go the furthest distance and destroy opponents in tug-of-war battles.